gasull/src-git-pull/README.md

 relevant files that might be left out of the repo for any reason.

 The script is written with my ~/src/ folder structure in mind.

+To install create a link to the script somewhere in your path:

+    ln -s ~/src/src-git-pull.gasull.github.com/src-git-pull/src_git_pull.py ~/bin/src-git-pull